university-of-waikato-library/usb/DetectUSB/readme.md

 It can be run:

-* Using ONSTART to run it as a service in the background independent of users, or
+* Using ONSTART to run it as a service in the background independent of users is recommended, or
-* Using the user LOGON script trigger to run it only when users are logged in.
+* Using the user LOGON script trigger to run it only when users are logged in is also possible.

 In both cases active querying occurs at 5 minute intervals.